zkonduit/ezkl/README.md

 Usage: ezkl [OPTIONS] <COMMAND>

 Commands:
-  table      Loads model and prints model table mock       Loads model and input and runs mock prover (for testing) fullprove  Loads model and input and runs full prover (for testing) prove      Loads model and data, prepares vk and pk, and creates proof, saving proof in --output verify     Verifies a proof, returning accept or reject help       Print this message or the help of the given subcommand(s)
+  table                     Loads model and prints model table gen-srs                   Generates a dummy SRS mock                      Loads model and input and runs mock prover (for testing) aggregate                 Aggregates proofs :) prove                     Loads model and data, prepares vk and pk, and creates proof create-evm-verifier       Creates an EVM verifier for a single proof create-evm-verifier-aggr  Creates an EVM verifier for an aggregate proof verify                    Verifies a proof, returning accept or reject verify-aggr               Verifies an aggregate proof, returning accept or reject verify-evm                Verifies a proof using a local EVM executor, returning accept or reject help                      Print this message or the help of the given subcommand(s)

 Options:
   -T, --tolerance <TOLERANCE>          The tolerance for error on model outputs [default: 0]